jaspector

 For projects requiring special inspections, the owner or contractor must engage a town-approved special inspection agency per the Special Inspections Manual.
 MDIA (410-822-8300) is available in Easton but Easton's routine inspections are handled by the town's own building inspectors rather than by MDIA.

-Do I need a building permit in Town of Easton, MD?
+01 Do I need a building permit in Easton, MD?

 A permit is required before constructing, enlarging, altering, moving, demolishing, or changing the occupancy of any building or structure, and before installing, enlarging, altering, replacing, or converting electrical, gas, mechanical, or plumbing systems.
 Separate permits are required for each trade.
 Work may not begin before the permit is issued.

-How much does a building permit cost in Town of Easton, MD?
+02 How much does a building permit cost in Easton, MD?

-How do I apply for a building permit in Town of Easton, MD?
+03 How do I apply for a building permit in Easton, MD?

-How long does it take to get a building permit in Town of Easton, MD?
+04 How long does it take to get a building permit in Easton, MD?

-Typical processing time is Decks approximately 3 business days; electrical permits 1 to 2 business days; new residential construction approximately 29 business days; new commercial construction approximately 32 business days.
+Building permit processing times in Easton, MD typically run Decks approximately 3 business days; electrical permits 1 to 2 business days; new residential construction approximately 29 business days; new commercial construction approximately 32 business days.
 Including required prior approvals (stormwater, Historic District) may add time..
+Timelines can vary based on project complexity and current department workload.

-What work is exempt from building permits in Town of Easton, MD?
+05 What work is exempt from building permits in Easton, MD?

+Not all construction work requires a permit in Easton, MD.
 The following work is generally exempt: Residential accessory structures under 220 square feet with eaves no higher than 10 feet and not permanently fixed to a foundation (zoning approval may still be required); Retaining walls not exceeding 4 feet in height; Sidewalks and driveways not more than 30 inches above grade and not over a basement; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated above-ground swimming pools less than 24 inches deep and 5,000 gallons; Window awnings on one- and two-family dwellings not extending more than 54 inches from the wall (zoning review still applies); Movable cases, counters, and partitions not over 5 feet 9 inches high; Prefabricated swings and playground equipment for one- and two-family dwellings; Short-term tents under 400 square feet (one- and two-family) or under 200 square feet (other uses); Fuel gas: portable fuel-gas appliances, replacement of fuel-gas appliance components in kind, and similar minor maintenance; Mechanical: portable heating/cooling/evaporative cooling units, steam/hot water piping in heating/cooling equipment, replacement of appliance components in kind, self-contained refrigeration units under 10 horsepower; Plumbing: clearing stoppages and stopping leaks in drains/water/gas/waste piping and valves (not requiring replacement or rearrangement of concealed piping); Electrical: portable motors under 1 horsepower, equipment plugged into approved receptacles, replacing switches and receptacles in kind, minor maintenance and repairs.
 Note: Exemption from building permit does not exempt work from other town code requirements including zoning, stormwater, Historic District, and Critical Area regulations.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Easton, MD?
+06 How do I schedule a building inspection in Easton, MD?